walnuthq/madara-docs/docs/advanced/customize_gas_token.md

 This will generate a default configuration file in folder *deps/data* called *my_custom_config.toml*.

-### Step X: Change the default gas token in config
+### Step 11: Change the default gas token in config

 Next, you should change the default gas token value in the config.
 Check the new token address deployed earlier.
 Unfortunately, we can't use the variable set earlier since we're in a different terminal session, so you'll have to modify the value (*0xabc*) by hand in the following command: